-- Adobe Spark– A web tool and iOS app to create animated videos with images, your voice, and more in minutes.
+- Adobe Express– A web tool and app to create animated videos with images, your voice, and more in minutes.

 - Touchcast– free iPad app to create interactive videos with a green screen, add visuals to your video, mark them up with the whiteboard and explain things with ease like never before.
 Diagram with the whiteboard.
 Use the Green Screen or Multi-camera switcher to add polish to your presentation.